dhthwy/r/README.md

 4. see eachother often
 5. stand others up at their expense, dismiss their relationship because the other feels 'uncomfortable,' to satisfy the other's needs

-Although I find #5 dubious for long term health and apathetic.
+Although I find #5 dubious for long term health and lacking empathy.
 It's been my personal experience that this has made you both very happy.

 The fact you continued #5 for years and on multiple occasions made it a concrete pattern.